i18next/react-i18next/README.md

 {
   withRef: false,         // store a ref to the wrapped component
   translateFuncName: 't', // will change the name of translation prop default 't'
-  wait: false,            // delay rendering until translations are loaded
+  wait: false,            // delay rendering until translations are loaded - wait can be set globally on i18next init too
   bindI18n: 'languageChanged loaded',   // which events trigger a rerender, can be set to false or string of events
   bindStore: 'added removed'            // which events on store trigger a rerender, can be set to false or string of events }